 STP (Spanning Tree Protocol) Versions

-Although CST is obsolete, now Cisco by default uses RSTP+ from amongst the different STP Versions.
+Although CST is obsolete, now Cisco by default uses RSTP+ from amongst the different Versions.

 To use STP you can only use Cisco-proprietary PVST+ (802.1D) (1STP/VLAN)